 Ruling deals blow to access to abortion pill mifepristone — but nothing changes yet

-A federal appeals court ruled Wednesday that mifepristone, one of two pills used in medication abortions should not be sent through the mail, however, a previous stay by the Supreme Court means this won't go into effect right away.
+A federal appeals court ruled Wednesday that mifepristone, one of two pills used in medication abortions should not be prescribed past seven weeks of pregnancy or via telemedicine, however, a previous stay by the Supreme Court means this won't go into effect right away.

-The pills will remain on the market and available by mail for the time being.
+The pills will remain on the market and available by telemedicine and mail for the time being.

 In a 93-page ruling, the 5th Circuit Court of Appeals in New Orleans sided with plaintiffs that want to restrict use of mifepristone, a pill used in medication abortions.